RoronoaJin/notifications-library/README.md

 ```
 ## API

-There are different methods offered by the NotificationCenter
+There are different methods offered by the NotificationCenter class

 ### getNotifications()
 This method allow the user to get the notifications list